Gifted education: Test preparation

-In the United States, particularly in New York City where qualifying children as young as four are enrolled in enriched kindergarten classes offered by the public schools, a test preparation industry has grown up which closely monitors the nature of tests given to prospective students of gifted and talented programs.
+In the United States, a test preparation industry has grown which closely monitors the nature of tests given to prospective students of gifted and talented programs.
+This can particularly be seen in New York City, where qualifying children as young as four are enrolled in enriched kindergarten classes offered by the public schools.

 This can result in admission of significant numbers of students into programs who lack superior natural intellectual talent and exclusion of naturally talented students who did not participate in test preparation or lacked the resources to do so.

 It is virtually impossible to train a child for a WISC test or other gifted test.
 Some websites are known for publishing test questions and answers, although using these is considered illegal since it is highly confidential information.
-It would also be disastrous if a non-gifted student was placed in a gifted program.
 Reviewing actual test questions can confuse children and stifles their natural thinking process, however reviewing similar style questions is a possibility.

 Private gifted assessment is usually expensive and educators recommend that parents take advantage of online screening tests to give a preliminary indication of potential giftedness.
 Another way to screen for giftedness before requesting a psychological assessment is to do a curriculum-based assessment.
 Curriculum-based assessment is a form of achievement testing that focuses specifically on what the child has been exposed to in their academic career.
 It can be done through school or a private educational center.
 Although this can determine if a child's performance in school potentially signifies giftedness, there are complications.
 For example, if a child changes school districts or country of residence, the different terminology of curriculum could hold that child back.
 Secondly, discrepancies between school districts, along with public and private education, create a very wide range of potential knowledge bases.